-Sanfilippo Syndrome is caused by a defect in a single cell.
+Sanfilippo Syndrome is caused by a defect in a single gene.
 It is an inherited disease of metabolism that means the body cannot properly break down long chains of sugar molecules called mucopolysaccharides or glycosaminoglycans (aka GAGs).
 Sanfilippo syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
 Specifically, it is known as MPS III.
 Sanfilippo Syndrome occurs when the enzymes the body needs to break down the Heparan Sulfate (HS) are absent or are defective.
 When HS is not broken down, the body does not release it.
 Instead, it is stored inside the lysosomes of every cell in the body.

 - Sanfilippo Type A: heparan N-sulfatase.
 Estimated incident rate is 1 in 100,000 live births.

 - Sanfilippo Type B: alpha-N-acetylglucosaminidase.
 Estimated incident rate is 1 in 200,000 live births.

 - Sanfilippo Type C: acetyl-CoAlpha-glucosaminide acetyltransferase.
 Estimated incident rate is 1 in 1,400,000.

 - Sanfilippo Type D: N-acetylglucosamine 6-sulfatase.
 Estimated incident rate is 1 in 1,100,000.